srajankumar/novu/README.md

 - Add, edit, and delete driver details.
 - Add, edit, and delete vehicle details.
 - Assign drivers to vehicles.
-- View real-time vehicle location on a map.

 ### Driver Features